-Segment 3: Infill Residential District - The southernmost segment of the North Corridor presents a compelling opportunity to connect to existing Metrorail stations as well as recently-developed transitoriented, multi-family residential buildings, such as the Brownsville Transit Village.
-Identifying key infill sites at the publicly-owned parcels throughout the Corridor may be an opportunity to support mixedincome housing products that would add new residential population to support higher-quality retail in an area that currently suffers from a paucity of quality grocery and restaurant options.
-Residential buildings that offer a mix of market-rate and affordable units would draw into the area a population that reflects a more diverse range of incomes, adding needed housing at a variety of price points and slowly changing the perception of the community to incent future investment.
-Lastly, targeted publicrealm improvements would help transform the character of existing streets and blocks to accommodate future TOD.
+Segment 3 - Infill Residential District: The southernmost segment of the North Corridor presents a compelling opportunity to connect to existing Metrorail stations as well as recently-developed transit-oriented, multi-family residential buildings, such as the Brownsville Transit Village.
+Identifying key infill sites at the publicly-owned parcels throughout the Corridor may be an opportunity to support mixed-income housing products that would add new residential population.
+Increased growth will support higher quality retail in an area that currently suffers from a paucity of quality grocery and restaurant options.
+Residential buildings that offer a mix of market-rate and affordable units would draw into the area a population that reflects a more diverse range of incomes, adding needed housing at a variety of price points to incent future investment.
+Lastly, targeted public-realm improvements would help transform the character of existing streets and blocks to leverage future TOD.